It happens to the best of us. You have dinner started, and then you find yourself out of a key ingredient, in this case pigeon peas.

 Whether you are making rice and peas, curry, or a pigeon pea stew like the South Indian sambar, the following substitutions will make putting dinner on the table a breeze.

-When making rice dishes the best pigeon substitutes are black eyed peas, lima, pinto and fava beans.
+When making rice dishes the ideal pigeon substitutes are black eyed peas, lima, pinto and fava beans.
 While navy beans and chickpeas are better pigeon substitutes when making soups and curries.
-Finally, in salad preparation, Edamame is the best alternative to pigeon peas.
+In salad preparation, Edamame is the best alternative to pigeon peas.

 In this article, we will talk about the different substitutions and in what applications they work best.
 We will also go over some commonly asked questions pertaining to pigeon peas and beans, both canned and dried.